Jalen Rose: College career

 Rose attended the University of Michigan where the Wolverines reached two NCAA Finals games in 1992 and 1993, finishing as national runners up both times.
-Rose was a part of Wolverines coach Steve Fisher's legendary 1991 recruiting class, dubbed the "Fab Five".
+Rose was a part of Wolverines coach Steve Fisher's legendary 1991 recruiting class, dubbed the "Fab Five."
 He led the Fab Five in scoring his freshman year, averaging 17.6 points per game, and set the school freshman scoring record with 597 total points.
-Aside from being the most outspoken of the Fab Five, Rose was also their point guard and assist leader.
 While he did not win an NCAA title, he racked up over 1700 points, 400 rebounds, 400 assists, and 100 steals.
-At 6-8 and playing as a versatile point guard, some reporters started comparing Rose to his schoolboy idol Magic Johnson.
-Of the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock) in the University of Michigan basketball scandal, Rose was the only one not listed as having received large amounts of money, though when questioned by the grand jury, Rose confessed to having received money from Martin, but said that it was only occasional gifts of a couple hundred dollars in spending money.
+At 6 ft 8 in and playing as a versatile point guard, some reporters started comparing Rose to his childhood idol Magic Johnson.
+Of the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock) in the University of Michigan basketball scandal, Rose was the only one not listed as having received large amounts of money.
+When questioned by the grand jury, though, Rose confessed to having received money from Martin.
+He said that it was only occasional gifts of a couple hundred dollars in spending money.

 NBA career

-Rose as a member of the Indiana Pacers.